Software Engineering

 SE 322: Internet of Things Application Development

-This course is designed to provide students with focused technical knowledge and skills to build Internet of Things (IoT) systems and applications.
-The course will cover the design of a microcontroller-based embedded system for Arduino Raspberry Pi platforms.
-In addition, it will cover IoT paradigms, IoT design considerations, constraints and development process for IoT applications in different sectors.
+This course is designed to provide students with technical knowledge and skills to build Internet of Things (IoT) systems and applications.
+The course will cover the design of microcontroller-based embedded systems.
+In addition, it will cover IoT paradigms, including the integration of various components such as sensors, actuators, and communication modules, IoT design considerations, constraints, and development processes for IoT applications in different sectors.

 SE 324: Web Application Development

 The course focuses on learning fundamentals of Web-based programming techniques, Web application development and client-server database integration.
-It provides in-depth coverage of introductory programming principles, various markup languages (e.g., XHTML, Dynamic HTML and XML), several scripting languages (e.g., JavaScript, PHP, Ruby/Ruby on Rails and Perl), Ajax, Web services, Web servers (e.g., IIS and Apache) and relational databases (e.g., MySQL/Apache Derby/Java DB)
+It provides in-depth coverage of introductory programming principles, various markup languages, client-side scripting, server-side scripting and relational databases.
+The course also introduces sessions, cookies, and the application of XML in web building.

 SE 328: Mobile Application Development